-DISCIPLINARY WARNING A formal disciplinary enquiry was held on

-A formal disciplinary enquiry was held on

-written/final written warning as follows:

-This written/final written warning shall be valid for months.
+TO: (Officer's name and address) DATE: DISCIPLINARY WARNING A formal disciplinary enquiry was held on(date) to investigate the following alleged offence on your part: This serves to confirm that you were found guilty of the offence as stated, and were given a written/final written warning as follows: This written/final written warning shall be valid for months.
 You are advised that you may exercise your right to appeal against this warning within three (3) working days of the date of this warning.
 Please note that failure to observe this notice during the validity of this warning may lead to more serious disciplinary action being taken against you.

-SIGNATURE OF CHAIRPERSON

-I acknowledge and understand the above.

-SIGNATURE OF OFFICER DATE

-NOTES:

-The officer must be given a copy of the warning.
+SIGNATURE OF CHAIRPERSON I acknowledge and understand the above.
+SIGNATURE OF OFFICER DATE NOTES: The officer must be given a copy of the warning.
 A copy of this warning should be kept on the officer's personal file for the duration of the warning.